mozilla/persona-yahoo-bridge/docs/AUTH_NOTES.md

 Yahoo
 -----

-Yahoo supports OpenID via `passport-yahoo`.
+Yahoo supports OpenID and the node community has `passport-yahoo`, which works well.

+Yahoo's preferred auth mechanism is a OpenID/OAuth 2 hybrid.

+A third option is OAuth.

+We're launching with OpenID.

 For more information, see: